liamlivingston/cabinet-of-curiosities/README.md

 - Connect your computer to one of the Arduino Nanos (USB-C)
 - Edit the .ino files and upload

+For non-changing colors, use the set initial color part of the code.
+There are 5 led segments per cabinet.
+Set the initial values of the 5 segments by setting the RGB value in arr.

 If you need any help, email me at liamklivingston@gmail.com